 Time in nature improves your mental and emotional growth in general.
 Nature also offers amazing healing properties for physical injuries.
 Nature is known to reduce unnecessary swelling according to various studies.
 When it comes to fly fishing, standing on cold waters may be one way of helping an inflamed ankle or knee to reduce the inflammation.

 Nature is also believed to be good at improving eyesight.
 When you get exposed to nature for longer hours, there is a chance that it decreases nearsightedness in both adults and children.
-This could be a very useful reason to introduce your children more to nature activities than to indoor games.
+Whilst nature can be a natural remedy, it’s worth saying that if your eyesight is deteriorating, you should visit www.pureoptical.co.uk.

 It Encourages Togetherness